Battery-operated mid-infrared diode laser frequency combs: Results and Discussion

+Knowledge of the intermodal phases and modal intensities additionally enables us to reconstruct the temporal intensity and instantaneous frequency profiles, as shown in \textbf{Figure~\ref{fig:fig1}e}.
+A highly linear frequency sweep over almost 1~THz of optical bandwidth is accompanied by a nearly constant intensity except for 3-ps wide pulses occurring around the turnaround point.
+This amplitude pulsation seems to be a real feature confirmed by numerical simulations~\cite{opacakTheoryFrequencyModulated2019, burghoffUnravelingOriginFrequency2020} and other interferometric experiments~\cite{sterczewskiFrequencymodulatedDiodeLaser2020}.

-\textbf{Suitability for free-running DCS} Whereas SWIFTS gives access to relative phase coherence, it does not provide information about absolute comb stability i.e. optical linewidth.
-To prove the excellent suitability of the MIR QWDL OFCs for demanding heterodyne measurements, we optically beat a pair of length-mismatched sources (several $\upmu$m) with a repetition rate mismatch of $\Delta f_\mathrm{rep}=38.3$~MHz.
-The light from the devices was spatially and spectrally overlapped onto a fast 3~\textmu m photodetector, and next the resulting DCS beating signal was recorded with an oscilloscope (see Methods).
+\textbf{Suitability for free-running DCS:} Whereas SWIFTS gives direct access to relative phase coherence, it does not provide information about absolute comb stability i.e. optical linewidth.
+This is because accurate ($\sim$MHz) offset frequency retrieval $f_0$ would require an interferometer with a sub-kilometer optical path difference, which is impractical.
+Instead, to prove the excellent suitability of the MIR QWDL OFCs for demanding heterodyne measurements, we optically beat a pair of free-running, length-mismatched sources (several $\upmu$m) with a repetition rate mismatch of $\Delta f_\mathrm{rep}=38.3$~MHz.
+The light from the devices was spatially and spectrally overlapped onto a fast 3~\textmu m photodetector, and next the resulting DCS beating signal was recorded with an oscilloscope (see Experimental Section).
 Along with the lower-frequency DCS beating signal, we measured its high-frequency portion (near $f_\mathrm{rep}$) using an RF spectrum analyzer to quantify the timing stability.

-At injection currents of approximately $\sim$360~mA and bias voltages of $\sim$1.3~V, the devices developed 6~mW of optical power with $\sim$0.5~THz 10~dB bandwidths (Fig.~\ref{fig:fig2}a) and kilohertz-wide intermode beat notes (Fig.~\ref{fig:fig2}b,c).
-Such conditions were chosen to promote operation in the low group velocity dispersion (GVD) region (discussed later in the text) with narrow optical linewidths observable as sharp and intensive dual-comb lines.
+At injection currents of approximately $\sim$360~mA and bias voltages of $\sim$1.3~V, the devices developed 6~mW of optical power with $\sim$0.5~THz 10~dB bandwidths (\textbf{Figure~\ref{fig:fig2}a}) and kilohertz-wide intermode beat notes (Figure~\ref{fig:fig2}b,c).
+Such conditions were chosen to promote operation in the low GVD region (discussed later in the text) with narrow optical linewidths observable as sharp and intensive dual-comb lines.
 While at higher injection currents the devices should still possess the equidistance properties of an OFC as evident from the SWIFTS analysis, more phase noise was observed in the DCS signal seen as multi-megahertz-wide DCS beatnotes.
-To ensure the unperturbed operation of the combs, we used optical isolators for suppressing unwanted delayed optical feedback (Fig.~\ref{fig:fig2}d).
+To ensure the unperturbed operation of the combs, we used optical isolators for suppressing unwanted delayed optical feedback (Figure~\ref{fig:fig2}d).